 I'm an ex record clerk with a conservatory degree living in Los Angeles writing film scores and playing bass (upright and electric).
 I love all different kinds of music, and am comfortable working in whatever style you need.

-Matt Orenstein is a Los Angeles-based composer.
+Matt Orenstein is a Los Angeles-based composer, bassist, and producer.
 He has scored several shorts, features, and trailers, and has written music for branded content from companies including Mercedes-Benz, Square, and DoorDash.Films with Matt's scores have screened at several film festivals around the world, including Mostra São Paulo, Prix Videoformes (Paris), Chicago Independent Film Festival, Santa Barbara International Film Festival, and SXSW.

 2 ReviewsEndorse Matt Orenstein